slowernews/wisdom-tldr/chapters/introduction.md

 > *"If someone says can’t, that shows you what to do."
 -- John Cage*

-> *"If you can't, you must.
+> *"If you can’t, you must.
 If you must, you can."
 -- Tony Robbins*

 > *"Don’t argue your path with other people.
 Walk it."